cmathgit/aimmm-agent-bible-prompts/papers/BibleVal Analysis and Report.md

 **Soli Deo Gloria** - To God alone be the glory for enabling technology that serves the faithful proclamation of His eternal Word.

-# BibliVal Benchmark: Stakeholder Presentation Report
+# BibleVal Benchmark: Stakeholder Presentation Report

 ## Executive Summary

-This report presents the results of **BibliVal (Bible Benchmark)**, a specialized evaluation framework for Large Language Models (LLMs) focused on biblical exegesis.
+This report presents the results of **BibleVal (Bible Benchmark)**, a specialized evaluation framework for Large Language Models (LLMs) focused on biblical exegesis.
 The test challenges models to produce theologically sound, academically rigorous exegesis of **John 8:58**, a cornerstone passage for Christian doctrine on the deity of Christ.

 **Key Finding:** GLM-4.5-Flash (free) with optimized RAG architecture **matches or exceeds** the performance of premium models (GPT-5 and  Claude-4.5-Sonnet at \$20/month or $2.5-$3/$10-$15 per 1M I/O tokens, respectively), demonstrating that **cost-effective LLM deployment can maintain theological integrity and scholarly excellence**.